 We live in a wonderful time where you can start an online business on a part-time basis with very limited start-up costs.
 Most of our start-up clients have other commitments or a part-time or full-time job while setting up their own creative business.
 Start selling online – it’s a great opportunity to try your business idea out without having to spend too much money.
 Have a go!

-So to sum up what you REALLY need to do if you need money to start your own creative business:
+To sum up what you REALLY need to do if you need money to start your own creative business is;

 Be pro-active, be creative with what your business is about and get some clients – it’s a far easier way to make money than waiting around for funding!